digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/security.rst

 store private keys in an external KMS.
-Besides the previously presented :ref:`KMS configuration <kms_config>` (in this example we use AWS, but GCP is set similarly) you only need to specify the correct crypto provider ``kms`` and ensure that the remaining nodes, in particular the connected domain, runs with the correct schemes:
+Besides the previously presented :ref:`KMS configuration <kms_config>` (in this example we use AWS, but GCP is set similarly) you only need to specify the correct crypto provider ``kms`` and ensure that the remaining nodes, in particular the connected sync domain, runs with the correct schemes:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/resources/kms-provider-tagged.conf
    :language: none